gopatrik/space.js/README.md

 ### Options
-Space.js has a default default transition - which is to enter by fading in and exit by scaling up and fading out.
+Space.js has a default transition - which is to enter by fading in and exit by scaling up and fading out.
 We can also provide a custom transition override to the library from predefined transitions.
 (We can also create our own transitions from scratch, but we'll get to that later.)

 ```html
 <section class="space-frame" data-transition="rotate360">...</section>